Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Preliminaries

 \begin{theorem} If structural representations $\Gamma$ are different over any two non-isomorphic tuples $\mathcal{T}_1$ and $\mathcal{T}_2$ in $\Omega_p$, then for any invariant function $f: \Omega_p \rightarrow \mathbb{R}$, $f$ can be universally approximated by feeding $\Gamma$ into a 3-layer feed-forward neural network with ReLu as the activation function, as long as (1) the feature space $\mathcal{A}$ is compact and (2) $f(S, \cdot)$ is continuous over $\mathcal{A}$ for any $S\in \mathcal{P}_p(V)$. \end{theorem}

-Theorem~\ref{thm:univapp} formally establishes the importance of learning structural representations that may distinguish non-isomorphic structures, \textit{i.e.}, $\Gamma(\mathcal{T}_1) \neq \Gamma(\mathcal{T}_2)$ iff $\mathcal{T}_1$ and $\mathcal{T}_2$ are non-isomorphic.
-However, no polynomial algorithms have been found even to learn such representations of the entire graphs without node/edge attributes (known as the graph isomorphism problem)~\cite{babai2016graph}. \textbf{In this work, we will use the range of non-isomorphic structures that GNNs cannot distinguish to characterize their expressive power of structural representation learning.}
+Theorem~\ref{thm:univapp} formally establishes the relation between learning structural representations and distinguishing non-isomorphic structures, \textit{i.e.}, $\Gamma(\mathcal{T}_1) \neq \Gamma(\mathcal{T}_2)$ iff $\mathcal{T}_1$ and $\mathcal{T}_2$ are non-isomorphic.
+However, no polynomial algorithm has been found to distinguish even just non-isomorphic entire graphs ($S=V$) without node/edge attributes ($\mathbf{A}=A$), which is known as the graph isomorphism problem~\cite{babai2016graph}.
+In this work, we will use the range of non-isomorphic structures that GNNs can distinguish to characterize their expressive power for graph representation learning.